wmbusmeters/wmbusmeters/README.md

 For production use it is very much recommended that you specify the exact driver in the meter file.
 The reason is that new and better drivers might be developed for your meter, where the keys and the content of the json might change.
-Such new drivers are guaranteed to have a different driver name!
+Such new drivers are guaranteed to have a different driver name.
 The auto look up will change to the new driver, but the old driver will still work.

-So wmbusmeters makes a guarantee that if you have specified the driver name, then wmbusmeters can be safely upgraded at any time.
+So wmbusmeters strives to guarantee that if you have specified the driver name, then wmbusmeters can be safely upgraded at any time.
 The json will not change in an incompatible way.
 (The only allowed changes are: adding new fields and changing the ordering.)

 Now plugin your wmbus dongle.

 Wmbusmeters should start automatically, check with `tail -f /var/log/syslog` and `tail -f /var/log/wmbusmeters/wmbusmeters.log`
 (If you are using an rtlsdr dongle, then make sure that either the binaries `/usr/bin/rtl_sdr` and `/usr/bin/rtl_wmbus` exists and are executable.
 Or that the executable `rtl_sdr/rtl_wmbus` binaries